 While most skin abscesses are nothing to worry about, some may require a healthcare professional’s attention.
 It is possible to treat a small abscess at home by applying heat to shrink and drain it.

-If an abscess is large or infected, a doctor will cut it open to drain the fluid buildup.
+If an abscess is large or infected, a doctor

 If a person suspects they have an infected abscess, they should seek medical attention.
 Untreated infected abscesses are potentially life threatening, especially if the infection is the result of MRSA.